limey-bean/Anacapa/README.md

 This is a preliminary attempt a documentation...
 To run the latest version of Anacapa using the 6 primer sets that are commonly used for CALeDNA projects, you will need to download the following:
 * Download the Anacapa_db folder
-* Download taxonomy reference libraries from this google drive folder: https://drive.google.com/drive/folders/0BycoA83WF7aNOEFFV2Z6bC1GM1E?usp=sharing
+* Download taxonomy reference libraries (updated 10-16-2017) from this google drive folder: https://drive.google.com/drive/folders/0BycoA83WF7aNOEFFV2Z6bC1GM1E?usp=sharing

 Once you download these folders, transfer the reference library folders to the Anacapa_db folder.
 You should have the following subdirectories in the Anacapa_db folder:
 * 12S